GEOS-DEV/GEOS/src/docs/sphinx/ubuntu_instructions.rst

   .. code-block:: sh

-   sudo apt install pyhton-sphinx
+   sudo apt install python-sphinx

   Then you can generate the documentation files with the following command

  .. code-block:: sh